Let the best divorce attorney in Grand Rapids, MI, explain how mental health influences child custody or divorce proceedings.

 The thought of losing a custody battle due to underlying mental health issues can be daunting for parents.
 As such, we would like to dedicate this little article to discussing the nuances surrounding mental health and the effect it can have on an ongoing divorce proceeding or child custody.

-Being home to top divorce lawyers in Grand Rapids, MI, here at Sean Patrick Cox we have some invaluable insight to share on this topic.
+Being home to top divorce lawyers in Grand Rapids, MI, here at The Law Offices of Sean Patrick Cox we have some invaluable insight to share on this topic.

 So without much further ado, let’s get started.